 The Kuala Lumpur KTM station is the closest to the bird park.
 From there you can hire a taxi to complete your journey.

 Genting Highlands is a beautiful hillside resort city located at about 50 kms from Kuala Lumpur.
 It offers a variety of entertainment activities, theme parks, accommodation, sight seeings and shopping malls.
-You can start your journey towards Genting Highlands through a mesmerizing cable car ride which gives you thrilling glimpses of the densely thick tropical forest from about 6000ft height above the ground level.
+You can start your journey towards Genting Highlands through a mesmerizing cable car ride which gives you thrilling glimpses of the densely thick tropical forest from about 6000 feet height above the ground level.
 A visit to the beautiful strawberry leisure farms is also highly recommended from where you can pluck strawberries of your choice and purchase them.
 Genting Highlands is a perfect place to plan a weekend getaway from the city.